 Our submission system is fairly simple.
 It's been tested pretty carefully, but still: it is new and hasn't had a grueling workout.
 If you have any problems submitting, please let us know and we'll fix it.

-The web site for Subprimal Poetry Art is just about ready.
+The web site for Subprimal Poetry Art/Music is just about ready.
 We'll be opening up for submissions in the next few days and are looking forward to seeing your work.

 Hopefully, everything will go smoothly.
 We have out own proprietary submission system which enables you to quickly upload your submission documents.
 It’s fairly straightforward, not a lot of bells and whistles, but it does the job.
 If you have any trouble submitting, please let us know right away and we’ll take care of it.